gabe-mc/GLASY/accessibility-report.md

   - Our program can implement a more simple interface, where default values are auto-filled if users do not enter them, to make the user experience most simple
   - We could implement an “advanced search” function to allow users to only see the most simple parameters, and then use advanced search if they want a more detailed set of parameters
   - Our results could give an interactive map instead of the static map, so the user could pan around and zoom into the route, which would be more intuitive than our static map we have currently.
+  - We could also display the attractions in different orders, depending on user needs.
+For example, sorting the locations from closest to farthest, or sorting by ratings.

 - Principle 4: Perceptible Information
   - We could use both text and symbols within our program to give users who have trouble reading ability to better use the GUI